 (3) Similarity between fiber surfaces and Heegaard surfaces of 3-manifolds.
 Heegaard surfaces and fiber surfaces of 3-manifolds have quite different nature: in fact, the former are incompressible while the latter are compressible.
 However, the branched fibration theorem which I proved in a paper published in 1981 shows that there is a direct relationship between Heegaard surfaces and fiber surfaces.
 I expect that this is a consequence of much deeper relation/similarity between them.
-We can define a certain group, $\Gamma(M, \Sigma)$ for a Heegaard surface Σ of a 3-manifold M, as an analogy of the cyclic monodromy group generated by the monodromy of a fiber surface.
-The monodromies of the fiber surfaces constructed from a Heegaard surface by the branched fibration theorem are special elements of $\Gamma(M, \Sigma)$.
+We can define the 'monodromy group', $\mathcal{M}(M, \Sigma)$, of a Heegaard surface Σ of a 3-manifold M, as an analogy of the cyclic monodromy group generated by the monodromy of a fiber surface.
+The monodromies of the fiber surfaces constructed from a Heegaard surface by the branched fibration theorem are special elements of $\mathcal{M}(M, \Sigma)$.
 By using this fact, I hope to study relation between the complexity of a Heegaard surface (in particular, the Hempel distance), and the complexity of the monodromies of the fiber surfaces (in particular, the stable translation length in the curve complex).
-Through a series of joint works with Donghi Lee, we have proved that the 2-bridge spheres (the simplest Heegaard surfaces) of 2-bridge links have various beautiful properties and in particular that an analogy of McShane's identity holds for 2-bridge spheres.
+Through a series of joint works with Donghi Lee, we have proved that the 2-bridge spheres (the simplest Heegaard surfaces) of 2-bridge links have various beautiful properties and in particular that an analogy of McShane's identity holds for 2bridge spheres.
 It is natural to ask to what extent these results hold for general Heegaard surfaces; in particular, whether an analogy of McShane's identity holds for Heegaard surfaces, as for fiber surfaces.
 (An analogy of McShane's identity was established by my joint work with Akiyoshi and Miyachi as a generalization of Bowditch's work.)
-I would also like extend the theorem proved in my joint work with Ohshika, which says that the orientation-preserving subgroup $\Gamma^+(M, \Sigma)$ admits a natural free product decomposition, to the full group $\Gamma(M, \Sigma)$.
-In a joint work with Yuya Koda on the group $\Gamma(M, \Sigma)$, we introduced the concept of a homotopy motion group, and raised a series of very natural problems.
-I hope to study these problems.
+I would also like extend the theorem proved in my joint work with Ohshika, which says that the orientation-preserving subgroup $\mathcal{M}^+(M, \Sigma)$ admits a natural free product decomposition, to the full monodromy group $\mathcal{M}(M, \Sigma)$.